iorchard/burrito_docs/source/install/install_powerflex.rst

    NAME                  PROVISIONER                RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE powerflex (default)   csi-vxflexos.dellemc.com   Delete          WaitForFirstConsumer   true                   20h

-From now on, the installation process is the same as `The installation guide`.
+From now on, the installation process is the same as :doc:`The offline installation guide <install_offline>`.

 Run a patch playbook.::